 Radio Tavisupleba is a trusted source of politically and financially independent journalism in a country where much of the media is aligned the government or the opposition.

-- Operating out of its Tbilisi bureau, the Georgian Service is a standard-bearer of professional, independent journalism, and a unique source of reporting on minority rights in Georgia.
+- Operating out of its Tbilisi bureau, the Georgian Service is a standard-bearer of professional, innovative, and independent journalism, and a unique source of reporting on minority rights in Georgia.

-- In press freedom rankings, Georgia was designated Partly Free by Freedom House and ranked 102/198.
+- In 2020, Georgia was ranked 60th among 180 countries for press freedom by Reporters Without Borders.
 The media landscape is polarized and dominated by TV, with most broadcasters owned by businesses with strong political ties.

 Facts & Stats about Georgia

 - Population: 3.73 million (World Bank estimate, 2018)